On The Fairness Impacts of Hardware Selection in Machine Learning: Experimental Results

 \section{Experimental Results}

-Our fairness analysis relies on the notion of hardware sensitivity, as defined in Equation (\ref{eq:2}).
-Recall that this metric measures the maximum difference in class loss between a model trained on a reference hardware and models trained on various other hardware setups, while keeping all other parameters unchanged.
-The notion of hardware sensitivity helps us understand the theoretical impact of hardware on model performance.
-However, ultimately we are interested in measuring the accuracy variations across classes due to varying tooling for training.
-Hence, in this section, we will also examine how varying hardware contributes to differences in accuracy across different groups.
-When looking at hardware sensitivity, small values indicate more consistent results across hardware.
+Our fairness analysis relies on the notion of hardware sensitivity, as defined in Equation (\ref{eq:2}), as the maximum difference in class loss between a model trained on a reference hardware and models trained on various other hardware setups, while keeping all other parameters unchanged to control software-related randomness.
+The notion of hardware sensitivity is of large theoretical value as it helps us understand the impact of hardware on model performance.
+However, ultimately, we are interested in measuring the accuracy variations across classes, due to training a model on different hardware.
+Therefore, in this section, we will also examine how hardware variations contribute to differences in accuracy across different groups.
+When looking at hardware sensitivity, small values indicate more fair results.

-In the experiments conducted across Tesla T4, Tesla V100, Ampere A100, and Ada L4 architectures, we found notable fairness (hardware sensitivity) variations.
-Figure \ref{fig:hardware_sensitivity} illustrates this for the CIFAR10 dataset.
+In the models and architectures adopted, our analysis found notable fairness (hardware sensitivity) variations.
+Figure \ref{fig:hardware_sensitivity} illustrates this aspect for the CIFAR10 dataset.

 Firstly, observe that larger hardware sensitivity values for a class are associated with greater deviations in that class's accuracy.
 Next, also notice that classes showing smaller hardware sensitivity (indicative of greater fairness) tend to be those with higher overall accuracies.
-To gain a better understanding of these trends, let us examine the hardware sensitivity of class 8 (\emph{Ship}) under both balanced and imbalanced scenarios, as depicted in Figure \ref{fig:hardware_sensitivity} (top).
-In the imbalanced setting, where class 8 had five times fewer samples than other classes, there is a notable 57\% increase in hardware sensitivity for the Ship class.
+To gain a better understanding of these trends, let us examine the hardware sensitivity of class 8 ({\sl Ship}) under both balanced and imbalanced scenarios, as depicted in Figure \ref{fig:hardware_sensitivity} (top).
+In the imbalanced setting, where class 8 (\textsl{Ship}) had five times fewer samples than other classes, there is a notable increase in hardware sensitivity from $0.017$ to $0.046$ compared to the balanced setting.